Paul Goldschmidt Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The seven strikeouts per nine innings compiled by the Brewers pitching staff ranks 29th in the league.
+- The 7.2 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in MLB.

-- The Brewers have the third-ranked team ERA among all league pitching staffs (2.32).
+- The Brewers have a 2.79 team ERA that ranks third among all league pitching staffs.

-- The Brewers give up the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- The Brewers surrender the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- Lauer (1-0) gets the start for the Brewers, his second of the season.
+- Peralta (1-0) gets the starting nod for the Brewers, his second of the season.

-- His most recent appearance came on Sunday against the Chicago Cubs, when the lefty threw 5 1/3 innings, surrendering two earned runs while allowing five hits.
+- His most recent time out was on Monday against the New York Mets, when the right-hander tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.